celery/celery/docs/userguide/daemonizing.rst

 Running the worker with superuser privileges (root)
 ======================================================================
 Running the worker with superuser privileges is a very dangerous practice.
 There should always be a workaround to avoid running as root.
 Celery may run arbitrary code in messages serialized with pickle - which is dangerous, especially if run as root.

-By default Celery will not run workers as root.
+By default Celery won't run workers as root.
 The associated error message may not be visible in the logs but may be seen if :envvar:`C_FAKEFORK` is used.